vmware/container-service-extension/docs/CSE_UI_PLUGIN.md

 All columns can be sorted and filtered.
 Upon clicking on the cluster name, users can view the details page of the corresponding cluster.

+**Cluster Creation**

+Users can also create new Kubernetes clusters by clicking on the `Add` link on the top left.
+Clicking on this link will open up the `Create New Cluster` wizard.

+**Cluster Deletion**
+Selecting a cluster on the landing page, displays an option to delete it on top left.

 ### Details Page
 Upon clicking on a container cluster, it takes you to it's details page.
 Details page shows more specific information based on the Kubernetes provider